SEL-Columbia/blog.formhub.org/_posts/2013-06-26-formhub-supports-odk-briefcase.markdown

    (top left)  and choose "Mounted Android SD Card"

  ![](http://farm6.staticflickr.com/5516/9143072064_34582d54a0_o.png)
 6. In the next row, choose the relevant SD Card

 ![](http://farm4.staticflickr.com/3811/9140828551_bf9b74f1bd_o.png)
 7. In the main screen, find your survey and tick off the check box to the left of it

 ![](/http://farm8.staticflickr.com/7412/9143058348_909077c651_o.png)
 8. Hit "Pull" button at bottom right of page
-*  Wait until you see the "SUCCESS!" message on the application as shown on the figure below
+9. Wait until you see the "SUCCESS!" message on the application as shown on the figure below:

 ![](/http://farm4.staticflickr.com/3769/9143060470_d8dd0efed9_o.png)
 10. Now go to the "Export" tab

-*  Pull down the bar to the right of "Form:" (top left) and choose the relevant  survey
+11. Pull down the bar to the right of "Form:" (top left) and choose the relevant  survey

-*  Hit the "Choose" button to the right of the 3rd row (Export Directory) and choose  the fold
+12. Hit the "Choose" button to the right of the 3rd row (Export Directory) and choose  the fold

 ![](/http://farm4.staticflickr.com/3831/9140835869_9da6503985_o.png)
 13. Click "Export" button on the bottom-most right of the application.
 This should load very quickly and will give you the same "SUCCESS!" message Repeat the process for the forms in the SD card that you would like to export to the folder created on your computer.

-*  Now the data is all in the folder.
+14. Now the data is all in the folder.

 **Note:**
 As new data is being submitted to formhub, ODK Briefcase will intelligently pick only the new and updated submissions